scstech85/DocEmul/README.md

 It is possible to emulate the generation of documents for the dataset Brandenburg.
 Running the script test_generate_brandenburg.py it will be possible to generate documents following the Brandenburg model (branden2.xml).
 It will build the synthetic dataset (only text over a transparent background)  into the local directory "GENERATED/Brandenburg/test".

-In this dropbox link (https://www.dropbox.com/sh/2bxfeacrg6s19rj/AADzyLlNUoj91W1eKSBfWJ1Ya?dl=0) it is possible to access to all data.
-Please create a local dir EXAMPLES and download all data from the in the local dir EXAMPLES.